tiwu/tiwu.github.io/content/posts/influxdb-size.md

 After some reading up in the [influxdb](https://docs.influxdata.com/influxdb/v1.8/guides/downsample_and_retain/) and [Home Asisstant](https://www.home-assistant.io/integrations/influxdb/#configure-filter) documentation, came up with the following steps:

 * reduce data flowing to InfluxDB, by excluding data in the `influxdb` HA config
-* setup retention policies with shorter periods, with downsampled data
+* setup retention policies with shorter periods
+* setup continuous queries to fill the RPs
 * backfill all data to all retention policies
 * reduce period of `autogen` policy after backfilling all data